Predictive Analytics in Tableau: Linear Regression Examples

 - Which variables are most correlated with beating our control experiments?

 There are many others.
 If your field isn’t mentioned, drop us a note in the comments or send us an email and we can provide you some ideas and examples.
 We’d love to hear from you.
+We also offer Tableau Training courses.
 Feel free to explore and download the charts from Tableau Public.
 Stay tuned for more blog posts in our linear regression in Tableau series!